 - Prohibition on Backdoor Funding of Abortion Providers (A.R.S. § 35-196.05(B)): Prohibits federal tax dollars that pass through the state from going to abortion providers.
 Unenforceable due to Planned Parenthood Ariz. v.
 Betlach, 727 F.3d 960 (9th Cir.
 2013).

-- Arizona Laws Value All Human Life (R.S. § 1-219): Arizona laws are interpreted to value human life at all stages of life subject only to the U.S. Constitution and U.S. Supreme Court Rulings.
+- Arizona Laws Value All Human Life (A.R.S. § 1-219): Arizona laws are interpreted to value human life at all stages of life subject only to the U.S. Constitution and U.S. Supreme Court Rulings.
 Temporarily unenforceable due to an injunction issued by Judge Douglas Rayes, July 2022.

 Arizona has a strong pro-life record and continues to be a pro-life leader in the nation.
 While there is still much work to be done protecting the sanctity of human life from its very beginning, Center for Arizona Policy remains committed to seeing this battle through to the end.